elatov/elatov.github.io/_posts/2014-04-03-rhcsa-rhce-chapter-15-nfs.md

 Now we can see that **mountd** is no longer registered with RPC and **nfs** is on version **4**.

-Now let&#8217;s create a directory which we will share with our RH5 client and allow access to that client.
+Now let's create a directory which we will share with our RH5 client and allow access to that client.

     [root@rhel1 ~]# mkdir /nfs
     [root@rhel1 ~]# echo "nfs test" > /nfs/file

-Now let&#8217;s add that directory to our **/etc/exports** file and allow write capabilities:
+Now let's add that directory to our **/etc/exports** file and allow write capabilities:

     [root@rhel1 ~]# cat /etc/exports
     /nfs 192.168.2.3(rw,sync,sec=sys)

-Now let&#8217;s apply those settings:
+Now let's apply those settings:

     [root@rhel1 ~]# exportfs -rv
     exporting 192.168.2.3:/nfs